jeffrey-xiao/papers/notes/designing-data-intensive-applications.md

 ### Secondary Indexes

+Document-partitioned secondary indexes

-- _Document-partitioned secondary indexes_: Keep secondary indexes between different partitions completely separate
+- Keep secondary indexes between different partitions completely separate
 - Known as a _local index_
 - Have to query all partitions (_scatter/gather_)
 - Reads are slower and suffer from tail latency amplification

+Term-partitioned secondary indexes

-- _Term-partitioned secondary indexes_: The term we are looking for determines the partition of the index
+- The term we are looking for determines the partition of the index
 - Known as a _global index_
 - Makes reads more efficient
 - Writes are slower and more complicated and may affect multiple partitions of the index

 ### Rebalancing Partitions